datstartup/ubuntuopenbox/lessons/m20-install-ubuntu-os-without-gui.md

 author_profile: false
 comments: true
 ---
 I have create a Video with step by step instruction showing how to install an Ubuntu operating system without any GUI.
-From this foundation, we will build the GUI the way we like.
+From this foundation, I will build the GUI the way I like.

 Here is the video: